 Every proper request is assigned a serial number, known as a "non-registration number," and then entered into the database.
-You can use the number to look up your insignia in the Trademark Status and Document Retrieval (TSDR) system, or in the Trademark Electronic Search System (TESS).
+You can use the number to look up your insignia in the Trademark Status and Document Retrieval (TSDR) system, or in the trademark search system.

 Once your submission is accepted, you will receive a letter confirming that your tribal insignia has been entered into the database.

 Choosing to include your tribal insignia in the database does not grant any rights to the tribe that submitted the tribal insignia.
 Furthermore, entry is not the legal equivalent of registering the tribal insignia as a trademark.